luau-project/lua-cryptorandom/README.md

 >
 > This section mostly applies to users running a customized build of Lua.

 * The error code (second return value) on each method might deliver a value different than the one returned by the underlying library.
 This condition might happen when the Lua type ```lua_Integer``` is shorter than an ```unsigned long``` in size.
-Even though it can be achieved on personalized builds of Lua (e.g.: Lua compiled as ANSI C on some platforms), the usual build of Lua should be safe for most users and platforms.
+Even though it can be achieved on personalized builds of Lua (e.g.: Lua compiled as C89 on some platforms), the usual build of Lua should be safe for most users and platforms.

 ## Change log

+* v0.0.3:
+    * Using unions on [take](#take) to avoid alignment issues;
+    * Added the [Usage](#usage) section on README.
 * v0.0.2: Prevent the generation of ```NaN``` and positive/negative infinity values in the function [number](#number).
 * v0.0.1: Initial release.